tonirul/generalKnowledge/README.md

 Click a card → Opens a modal with Q&A list.

-##✍️ Contributor Guide – Adding New Questions
+✍️ Contributor Guide – Adding New Questions
 All questions live in script.js under the allQuestions object.
 You can also use an external questions.json file for bulk updates.

 🔹 Option 1: Edit script.js Directly
 Example structure:

+js

 const allQuestions = {
   'December 2024': {
     "SPORTS 🏅": [